SupreethiGajula/Camp-Explorer/README.md

-# YelpCamp Project
+# Camp Explorer Project

 ## Overview
-YelpCamp is a full-stack web application where users can create, view, review, and manage campgrounds.
+Camp Explorer is a full-stack web application where users can create, view, review, and manage campgrounds.

 ## Tech Stack